nskatti1/test-website/docs/lab1.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The SEND_THREE_FLOATS command functions similarly to ECHO, but it processes three float arguments instead of a single string.
+The code I wrote was based on and partially copied from the example command SEND_TWO_INTS

 .. code-block:: c++
    :caption: Case Statement for ``SEND_THREE_FLOATS``